How to Add Subtitles in Filmora (2026): Auto-Caption + SRT Workflow

 - Style the captions as needed and export

-Where this stops working: non-English content.
-Filmora's STT is built around English first; languages like Cantonese, Hokkien, and mixed-language content often aren't supported at all or produce captions that take longer to fix than typing from scratch.
+Where this stops working: non-English content and proper-noun-heavy material.
+Filmora's STT is built around English first; many less-resourced languages aren't supported at all, and even on supported languages there's no glossary mechanism to lock brand names, product SKUs, and technical jargon — meaning captions that take longer to fix than typing from scratch on branded content.

-Method 3 (recommended for multilingual content): Subanana → SRT → Filmora
+Method 3 (recommended for proper-noun-heavy or multilingual content): Subanana → SRT → Filmora

-For Cantonese, Mandarin, mixed-language, or any content where Filmora's STT isn't a good fit, the faster workflow is to generate the caption track outside Filmora and import it as SRT:
+For proper-noun-heavy content, non-English content, or any project where Filmora's STT isn't a good fit, the faster workflow is to generate the caption track outside Filmora and import it as SRT:

 - Upload to Subanana.
 Drop your video into Subanana, or paste a YouTube / Instagram / Facebook URL — Subanana fetches and transcribes without a separate download.